 MEd in International Educational Policy and Evaluation

-This degree program responds to growing international interest in professional, rigorous, and ethical evaluation and policy analysis in education.
-It capitalizes on the global rise of Monitoring, Evaluation, and Learning (MEL) as a critical component of education planning, programming, and policy making.
-National and regional organizations involved in evaluation have been pushing to strengthen MEL in countries across the globe.
+The MEd in International Education Policy and Evaluation responds to growing international interest in professional, rigorous, and ethical evaluation and policy analysis in education.
 In this program, you will gain critical perspectives on international educational policy issues, learn how to interpret research, evaluate current policy issues, and develop skills to assist with research and evaluation of educational policy.
-This program will prepare students from across the globe to conduct evaluation and policy analyses in their locales and global regions, and U.S.-based professionals to work internationally.
+This program will prepare you and classmates from around the globe to conduct evaluation and policy analyses in their locales and global regions, and U.S.-based professionals to work internationally.

-The global cohort format of this degree program will ensure professional preparation is available to students who are based anywhere around the world.
-We aim to recruit a cohort of students deeply committed to social justice whose diverse backgrounds and previous work experiences—as well as future career objectives—will enrich the learning environment.
-Although a focus of this program is on educational policy, professionals working in public health, health services, agricultural services, social work, and other areas of international development will find coursework applicable to their contexts.
+The global cohort format of this program will ensure professional preparation is accessible, regardless of your location.
+We aim to recruit a cohort of students deeply committed to social justice and whose diverse backgrounds and previous work experiences—as well as future career objectives—will enrich the learning environment.
+Although the focus of this program is educational policy, professionals working in public health, health services, agricultural services, social work, and other areas of international development will find coursework applicable to their career goals.

 The program will prepare you to be a skilled, effective education policy analyst and evaluator.
 You may work in: